Trend News Agency

 Trend News Agency (Trend Xəbər Agentliyi) is an Azerbaijani news agency which focuses on current affairs in the Caucasus region and Central Asia.
+The agency is pro-government.

 History

 Founded in 1995 as a private media outlet in Azerbaijan, Trend News Agency is a news provider in the Caucasus, Caspian region and the Central Asia.
 Ilgar Huseynov is the director general of the agency.